breve-xx/awesome-pizza/README.md

 ---

 ## Rules for Updating Orders
-1. Peek `READY` orders one at a time.
+1. Pick `READY` orders one at a time.
 2. Deliver only `IN_PROGRESS` orders.
 3. Never revert an order back to `READY`.